 Kat Tretina is a freelance writer in Orlando, Florida.
 She double majored in English and communications at Elizabethtown College, before going on to earn a Master’s in communications from West Chester University.

-Credible is a multi-lender marketplace that allows borrowers to get personalized rates and compare loans from vetted lenders, without affecting their credit score.
+Credible is a multi-lender marketplace that allows borrowers to get personalized rates and compare private student loans from vetted lenders, without affecting their credit score.